PhilPinsdorf/FhAachenMensaBot/README.md

 </br>

 A small Telegram bot that will send you a message with the canteen meals of the day. \
+Now working for all Canteens in Aachen. \
 Created during another boring TI lecture. \
 Feel free to create pull-requests.